PgBiel/typst-tablex/src/utilities.typ

 //
 // page-size: equivalent to 100%
 #let convert-ratio-type-to-pt(len, page-size) = {
+    assert(
+        is-purely-pt-len(page-size),
+        message: "'page-size' should be a purely pt length" )

     if page-size == none {
         panic("Cannot convert ratio to pt ('page-size' not specified).")
     }